MicrosoftDocs/VBA-Docs/api/Excel.Shape.HasSmartArt.md

 # Shape.HasSmartArt property (Excel)

 Returns whether there is a SmartArt diagram present on the specified shape.
-Read-only
+Read-only.

 ## Syntax